columbia/xray/findings.md

 </p>

-We analyzed data from an early deployment of our [XRay demo service]({{ site.baseurl }}/gmail-demo/) and found some pretty interesting associations, which we report here.
+We analyzed data from an early deployment of our [XRay demo service]({{ site.baseurl }}/gmail-demo/) and found some pretty interesting associations, which we describe here.
 For example, a <font color="red">"Shamanic healing"</font> ad appeared exclusively in accounts containing emails about <font color="red">depression</font>;
 a number of <font color="green">clothing brand ads</font> correlate strongly